michaelakuempel/ProductKG/README.md

 <small>Kümpel, M., Mueller, C.A., Beetz, M. (2021). <a href="https://link.springer.com/chapter/10.1007/978-3-030-88662-2_7"><i>Semantic Digital Twins for Retail Logistics</i></a>.
 In: Freitag, M., Kotzab, H., Megow, N. (eds) <b>Dynamics in Logistics</b>.
 Springer, Cham.</small><br>

 <img src="UseCaseImg/ProductKG_v2.png" width="600" alt="ProductKG"/><br>
 <small>Kümpel, M. and Beetz, M. (2023). <i>ProductKG: A Product Knowledge Graph for User Assistance in Daily Activities</i>.
-In: <b>Ontology Showcase and Demon-
-strations Track, 9th Joint Ontology Workshops (JOWO 2023), co-located with FOIS 2023</b>.
+In: <b>Ontology Showcase and Demonstrations Track, 9th Joint Ontology Workshops (JOWO 2023), co-located with FOIS 2023</b>.
 19-20 July, 2023, Sherbrooke, Quèbec, Canada, 2023.</small><br>

 The <b>product location ontology</b> therefore stores inventory data like stock and price of products as well as their positions relative to shelves (instead of coordinates).
 We use the <a href="http://knowrob.org/">KnowRob knowledge processing system</a> for creation of the location ontology.
 In KnowRob, a robot can access specific position information of the perceived objects.
 The <b>product taxonomy</b> classifies products that were recognized during stocktaking.
 It is linked to an <b>ingredients classification</b> based on string matching, which is connected to an <b>allergen classification</b>.
 Ingredients also link to <b>substitutes, diseases, symptoms</b> and treatments in form of <b>nutritients</b>.
 The product taxonomy is linked to further product information like name and place of production in <b>product information</b>,<b> product label, brand</b> or <b>product dimensions</b>, i.e. dimensions of product packaging as well as product weight/ filling information.
 Since food products play an important role in daily activities, ProductKG also includes <b>nutrition</b> information and provides a user profile and quantity ontology for personalisation.